English Major at Carroll College

-Two English majors who will be presenting papers at the National Undergraduate Literature Conference, hosted by Weber State University April 1-4.
-Junior Melyn Maxfield is presenting "Jane Eyre and Tess of the D'Urberville: Challenging Aspects of Marriage."
-Senior Vivian Cole is presenting "Setting as an Extension of Subconscious Sexual Desire in Tess of the D'Urbervilles.
+- Two English majors presented papers at the National Undergraduate Literature Conference, hosted by Weber State University April 1-4.
+Junior Melyn Maxfield presented "Jane Eyre and Tess of the D'Urberville: Challenging Aspects of Marriage."
+Senior Vivian Cole presented "Setting as an Extension of Subconscious Sexual Desire in Tess of the D'Urbervilles.

 - Prof. Loren Graham's third collection of poems, Places I Was Dreaming, has just been released.